-Henry Jin is an associate in Mayer Brown’s New York office and a member of the Banking & Finance practice.
+Henry Jin is an associate in Mayer Brown’s Washington DC office and a member of the Banking & Finance practice.
 His practice focuses on project finance and development, with an emphasis on renewable technologies.
 He has represented a mix of project developers, financial institutions and development banks in connection with a wide variety of transactions, including complex project financings and asset acquisitions and divestitures.

 Prior to joining the firm, Henry was senior counsel for a renewable energy company where he served as a primary legal advisor in the development of solar, energy storage and electric vehicle solutions.
 Prior to that he was an associate at a leading international law firm where he represented clients on energy transactions.

 - Represented project developers and financial institutions in a variety of transactions with respect to the acquisition, development and financing of utility scale wind, solar and geothermal projects located throughout North America.

 - Represented a leading financial institution as tax equity investor in a number of distributed generation financings, including a portfolio of commercial and residential solar systems.